lescurej/zwocamerabridge/README.md

 - openFrameworks 0.12.0: https://openframeworks.cc/download/
 - ofxSyphon addon: https://github.com/astellato/ofxSyphon (must be installed in the openFrameworks addons folder)

+**Important**: The application depends on the proprietary `ASICamera2` library which only provides x86_64 binaries.
+If you are on Apple Silicon, compile and run the project using Rosetta so that the executable remains in x86_64.

 ## Installation and Compilation

 Important: The `ZWOCameraBridge` project folder must be placed in the following directory of your openFrameworks installation: